Plans Progress for Construction at Heathcote Tavern Site

 Also proposed was an 8-foot variance to allow the developer to build a green deck to cover parking in the rear of the building that backs onto the Heathcote Bypass.
 The greendeck would be landscaped with trees and shrubbery to mask the parking structure below it.
 The cupola from the top of the tavern building that blew off during Hurricane Sandy will also be repaired.

-The new building will be set 40-feet back from Weaver Street and the additional land around the property will allow for a better configuration for the structure.
-The project has already passed the SEQRA process and was found to have no negative environmental impact on the village.
+The new building will be set 40-feet back from Weaver Street and the additional land around the property will allow for a better Greendeck will include Trees, Shrubbery, Planters and Seating

 Residents from the Heathcote Five Corners Coalition attended the meeting to pose questions and comment.